About Compliance and Enforcement

 • enter any place on land or offshore used in connection with any work or activity;

-• test, examine or inquire or direct another to perform these tasks;
+• test, examine or inquire or direct another person to perform these tasks;

 • take photographs and make drawings;